-One of the important applications of SCET is to understand how to factorize cross sections involving energetic particles moving in different directions into simpler pieces that can either be calculated perturbatively or determined from data.
-Factorization theorems have been around for much longer than SCET (see [59] for a review).
-However, the effective theory allows for a conceptually simpler understanding of certain classes of factorization theorems [57], since most simplifications happen already at the level of the Lagrangian.
+One of the important applications of SCET is to understand how to factorize cross sections or decay rates involving energetic particles moving in different directions into simpler quantities that can either be calculated perturbatively or determined from data.
+For the purpose of this discussion, we focus on factorization in the context of collider physics.
+Note that factorization theorems have been around for much longer than SCET (see [63] for a review).
+However, the effective theory allows for a conceptually simpler understanding of certain classes of factorization theorems [61], since most simplifications happen already at the level of the Lagrangian.
 The discussion in this section is valid to leading order in the power counting of the effective theory.

-As discussed in the previous section, the Lagrangian of SCET does not involve any couplings between collinear particles moving in different directions.
-Soft gluons couple to collinear quarks only through the term $\bar{\xi}n gn \cdot A_s(\bar{n}/2) \xi_n$ in the effective Lagrangian in (16.13).
-This coupling is similar to the coupling of soft gluons to heavy quarks in HQET, see Section 16.2.4.
-It can be removed by means of the field redefinition [53]
+As discussed in the previous section, the Lagrangian of SCET does not involve any direct couplings between collinear particles moving in different directions.
+A process involving highly energetic initial- and/or final-state particles moving along different directions n_i is therefore described in SCET by operators involving gauge-invariant collinear building blocks for each direction, which only interact amongst each other via soft gluon exchange.
+At leading power, soft gluons couple to collinear quarks only through the term $\bar{\xi}n gn \cdot A_s(\bar{\eta}/2) \xi_n$ in the effective Lagrangian in (16.13), which is similar to the coupling of soft gluons to heavy quarks in HQET, see Section 16.2.4.
+This coupling, and the corresponding coupling to collinear gluons can be removed by means of the field redefinitions [57]

-$$\psi_n(x) = Y_n(x)\,\psi_n^{(0)}(x)\,,\qquad A_n^a(x) = Y_n^{ab}(x)\,A_n^{b(0)}(x)\,,\tag{16.17}$$ where Y_n and Y_n^{ab} live in the fundamental and adjoint representations of SU(3), respectively.
-This fact greatly facilitates proofs of factorization theorems in SCET.
-A QCD operator O(x) describing the interactions of collinear partons moving in different directions can thus be written as (omitting color indices for simplicity)
+$$\psi_n(x) = Y_n(x) \,\psi_n^{(0)}(x) \,, \qquad A_n^a(x) = Y_n^{ab}(x) \,A_n^{b(0)}(x) \,,$$ (16.17)

+where the soft Wilson lines Y_n and Y_n^{ab} live in the fundamental and adjoint representations of SU(3), respectively.
+Each collinear building block gives rise to a soft Wilson line.
+After this decoupling, the different collinear sectors no longer interact with each other and the soft interactions are entirely encoded in the product of soft Wilson lines.
+This is the basis of factorization proofs in SCET.